Sensitivity of the limit shape of sample clouds from meta densities: Results

-What we want to do is fix the marginals $f_0$ and $g_0$ (which determine the meta transformation $K$), and then vary the copula and check the limit behaviour of the sample clouds (where we impose the condition that both converge).
-We are looking for dfs $F^*$ and $G^*$ with the properties: \bit
+What we want to do is specify the margins $f_0$ and $g_0$ (which determine the meta transformation $K$), then vary the copula and check the limit behaviour of the sample clouds (where we impose the condition that both converge).
+We are looking for d.f.s $F^*$ and $G^*$ with the properties: \begin{enumerate}[(P.3)] \item[(P.1)] $F^*$ has marginal densities $f_0$; \item[(P.2)] $G^*$ is the meta distribution based on $F^*$ with marginal densities $g_0$; \item[(P.3)] the scaled sample clouds from $F^*$ converge to a Poisson point process $N^*$; \item[(P.4)] the scaled sample clouds from $G^*$ converge onto a compact set $E^*$. \end{enumerate}